 Doug Kerr, BA, MEd, has provided training programs for business, industry, all levels of government, and social profit organizations for over 30 years.
 He focuses his practice on instructional skills; supervisory, management, and executive development; commercial negotiation skills; appreciative inquiry; and executive coaching.
 Doug also teaches undergraduate and graduate courses in leadership and management at post-secondary institutions in BC and Yukon.

-Sophie Mas PMP, MPA, BA , has over 20 years’ experience in leading and managing projects and programs in the security and public safety sector for the Province of British Columbia.
+Sophie Mas has over 20 years’ experience in leading and managing projects in the public sector.
 Sophie has worked on a number of high profile projects, including the 2010 Winter Olympic and Paralympic Games, the creation of the civilian-led Independent Investigations Office which investigates police in death or serious harm cases, the BC Policing and Community Safety Plan, and the response to the Missing Women Commission of Inquiry.
-Sophie is currently the Director of the RCMP Contract Management Unit with the Ministry of Justice and oversees the contract with the RCMP for the provision of police services in British Columbia.
-She is also the co-founder and President of STAND, a non-profit organization which helps vulnerable youth access post-secondary education and skills training in Greater Vancouver.
-Sophie is a certified PMP (Project Manager Professional) and holds a Master’s in Public Administration from the University of Victoria, BC, as well as a Bachelors’ Degree from the University of Paul Valery in Montpellier, France.
+Sophie is currently the Project Director of the Cannabis Legalization and Regulation Secretariat with the BC Ministry of Public Safety and Solicitor General.
+She is also the co-founder and President of STAND, a non-profit organization which helps vulnerable youth access post-secondary education and skills training in Metro Vancouver.
+Sophie is a certified PMP (Project Manager Professional) and holds a Master’s in Public Administration from the University of Victoria.
+She teaches Leading Projects at the JIBC and is one of the Project Management Institute Westcoast Chapter’s PMP exam preparation course instructors.

 Bill Maser, BEd, MET has designed and developed courses and programs across many content areas with a special focus in online and blended learning.
 He has an extensive background in instructor development both locally and internationally.
 His teaching methods promote interactive, engaging and learner-focused environments.